Monday, March 25, 2019

 "Christianity was derived in many ways from the Pharisaical tradition of Judaism.
 The Sadducees, on the other hand, rejected the future resurrection of the soul, the afterlife, rewards and retribution, demons and angels, and predestinarianism.
 The Sadducees also rejected all authoritative oral teaching and essentially believed in sola scriptura.
 They were the theological liberals of that time."

 The standard which corrects the theological errors of the Pharisees and Sadducees is Scripture itself.
-That is what Jesus used when confronting the two groups.
+That is what Jesus used when confronting both groups.
 It is also important to keep in mind that there was no infallible teaching Magisterium for the Jews.
 Despite the rejection of the resurrection of the dead by the Sadducees, the concept was still clearly attested to in the Old Testament (Job 19:25-26; Psalm 16:10; Daniel 12:2; Isaiah 26:19).
 Both the Pharisees and the Sadducees upheld corrupt oral traditions as having equal authority with Scripture.

 "Old Testament Jews did not believe in Sola Scriptura.
 So the people did indeed understand the law (cf. Neh.
 8:8, 12), but not without much assistance—not merely upon hearing.
 Likewise, the Bible is not altogether clear in and of itself but requires the aid of teachers who are more familiar with biblical styles and Hebrew idiom, background, context, exegesis and cross-reference, hermeneutical principles, original languages, etc."